cofl/star-sky/contents/character/races/humans/index.md

 : Your ability scores each increase by 1.

 **Age.**
-: Humans reach adulthood in their late teens and around a century.
+: Humans reach adulthood in their late teens and live around a century.

 **Alignment.**
 : Humans tend toward lawful, but there is no particular alignment that describes all.
 The best and the worst are found among them.